The Voyage of the Mimi: Television career

 By 1984, the Mimi had a new owner, Peter Marston.
 The boat was kept moored in Gloucester, Massachusetts, throughout the filming of the series and thereafter.
 In addition to its role in "The Voyage of the Mimi," which began in 1984, the boat was used from the late 1980s through the 1990s to teach schoolchildren using the Mimi curriculum.
 Each school year, the Mimi sailed from New England to the Gulf of Mexico and back, stopping at pre-arranged ports of call to meet with students in grades 4 through 7, and their teachers.
 At each port, "Mimifests" were held, which included various activities and presentations about marine life, seamanship, and navigation.
-These events were attended by approximately 30,000 students each year.
+It went from city to city and acted as a tourist attraction in places such as Salem, Massachusetts, Boston, and other cities.

 In 1988, Peter Marston and other freelance musicians produced a cassette, Sea Songs from the Mimi Crew, of old-time sea songs self-published under the name "The Barn School" based in Gloucester, Massachusetts.
 Other souvenirs were also available from the sailing vessel Mimi such as T-shirts and buttons reading "I was on board the Mimi".
 The souvenirs are no longer manufactured, and are even difficult to find within the online resale market.